Sabi (Korea): History

-Baekje convened a Conference in December 543, but the Gaya Confederacy continued to make excuses, and Baekje, which was angry in February 544, called in the "Anra-wa envoy office" official to insult and send him back to the Japanese state.

-The Japan announced that it was willing to participate in the Sabi conference, but the Gaya Confederacy did not continue to attend in March.
+Baekje attempted to reconvene a Conference in December 543, but the Gaya Confederacy continued to make excuses.
+Japan announced that it was willing to participate in the Sabi conference, but the Gaya Confederacy did not attend.

 Eventually, in October 544, the envoy of Baekje returned from Japan and promised to grant Gaya the request as much as possible.

-In 544 November, 2nd Sabi Conference be held, and eight countries, including Baekje and the Gucha(久嵯國) gather.
+In 544 November, the second Sabi Conference was held, and eight countries, including Baekje and the Gucha, gathered.
 In order to protect the Gaya Confederacy, King Seong of Baekje said at the meeting, "We will build six castles on the Nakdong River, the border area between Silla and Anra, and instead of stationed 3,000 Japanese soldiers and Baekje troops, Baekje will pay for it."

-"The reason why Baekje cannot send out its generals and castellan is not to prevent exchanges between Gaya and Japan.
-In preparation for the attack of Goguryeo and Silla, it is inevitable to send them out.' made an excuse.

-It also calls for all the Gaya Japanese in the "Anra-wa envoy office(安羅倭臣官)" to be sent to Japan.
-The Gaya Confederacy disband after saying it think deeply about the proposal.
+He called for all the Gaya Japanese in the Anra-wa envoy office to be sent to Japan.
+The Gaya Confederacy disbanded after saying it would think deeply about the proposal.

 In March and May of 545, Japan and Baekje exchanged envoys.
-They exchanged again in January, June and July 546.
-In April 547 Baekje requested Silla, Gaya, and japan to serve as soldiers.
+They exchanged envoys again in January, June and July 546.
+In April 547 Baekje requested Silla, Gaya, and Japan to supply soldiers.